 The booker, also called agent or tour manager, is the person in charge of finding concerts for artists, and of organizing their shows.
 Soon, venues and festivals will open their doors to the public and musicians once again.
 In order to prepare for this resumption, many Groover users are taking advantage of this forced break to look for bookers capable of filling up their calendars with concert dates.
 Is this your case?
-Follow the advice of Baptiste, founder of asso Riche Idée.
+Follow the advice of Baptiste, founder of the booking association Riche Idée.

 Every year, anywhere between 100 and 200 artists contact me on Groover to convince me to include them in the catalog of my modest concert house.
 Without even judging the quality of their musical proposals, I am sometimes surprised by requests sent by very very young projects with barely a few singles and a handful of concerts on the clock.
 Do not make the mistake of exposing your project to skeptical feedback when it has not yet reached a minimum of maturity.
 Give yourself time!
 As a general rule, I tend to advise artists not to approach agents until they have completed at least ten concerts, especially in their region of origin.
 The only notable exception: projects experiencing very rapid success (streaming, advertising, etc.) and sometimes bookers wish to quickly test the music and artist into a live setting before the buzz subsides.